-This is a great example of how to work barely-there brown balayage on natural black hair.
+This is a great example of how to work soft brown balayage on natural black hair.
 Just remember to keep your roots and face-framing tresses dark, and work the richness and warmth of your chosen hues close to your face, as this will help to compliment Afro-Caribbean skin tones.

 Caramel Balayage on Dark Brown Hair

 Don’t be fooled into thinking brown balayage is boring because it is anything but.
-Dark-haired babes can have to much fun with this trend and end up rocking multi-dimensional hair.
+Dark-haired babes can have so much fun with this trend and end up rocking multi-dimensional hair.
 We especially love this look that combines soft caramels with brunette balayage – isn’t it just dreamy?!
 Credit: @denizprocksch

 Auburn Balayage on Brown Hair

-Brunette babes can have some fun with their colour!
-We love these Autumnal hues, that work amazingly well on dark hair.
 Combine different shades of red and auburn with brown balayage to create a warm, lit-from-within finish.
 Credit: @carlybellhair

 Balayage Brown to Red